BlackZ/informatiCup/README.txt

 -------------------------------------------------------------------------------

-For information about the requirements, the installation and usage of the GUI version and implementation details see the manual.
+For information about the requirements, the installation and usage of the GUI version and implementation details see manual in doc/manual.pdf.

 ===============================================================================
 Authors